Vortextbloons/Runtime-Arena/docs/ALL.md

 Warmup and measured iteration counts come from each benchmark's `benchmark.json` size entries (not only `arena.config.json` defaults).
 Dataset paths are whatever `sizes.<name>.dataset` names — JSON or CSV.

-Datasets for the three generated benchmarks are deterministic from a seed.
-Regenerating them via `arena dataset generate` writes metadata with `generatorVersion` `"2.0.0"`.
-Barrier-wave fixtures were committed separately and are not regenerable through the CLI yet.
+All datasets are deterministic from a seed.
+Regenerating via `arena dataset generate` writes metadata with `generatorVersion` `"2.0.0"`.

 ## Adding a New Benchmark